 Hans Christian Andersen, the Danish author responsible for more than 100 fairy tales (and, indirectly, a whole truckload of Disney movies), grew up in the then-rural town of Odense before moving to Copenhagen as an adult.
 Odense was a place of age-old traditions and superstitions, and young Hans developed a deep passion for literature and nature on trips with his father into the forest.

-The complex – which opened last week – is split up into a series of cylindrical structures with glass façades that blend in naturally with the surrounding gardens.
+The complex – which has just opened fully after a soft launch last year – is split up into a series of cylindrical structures with glass façades that blend in naturally with the surrounding gardens.
 Narrow wooden columns create the impression of an indoor forest, while the buildings’ concave roofs will be topped with hanging flower gardens.

 Photograph: H.C.
 Andersens Hus, Laerke Beck Johansen